NickBrownAnglepoint/FE-Skill-Baseline/README.md

 _Skills that have been demonstrated will be marked with a ✅ emoji and will have a corresponding commit message._

 1. ✅ Be able to compose simple functional components at will.
 "Simple" meaning:
-    1. ✅Declare component and export correctly
+    1. ✅ Declare component and export correctly
-        1. ✅named exports for within an app
+        1. ✅ named exports for within an app
-        2. ✅default exports for exposed remote modules
+        2. ✅ default exports for exposed remote modules
-    2. Work with Props
+    2. ✅ Work with Props
-    3. ✅Return JSX
+    3. ✅ Return JSX
-    4.✅ Import any library or file you need with correct types
+    4. ✅ Import any library or file you need with correct types
     5. Be able to use:
         1. ✅useState
         2. ✅useEffect
         3. useRef (for finding an HTML element AND for storing mutable data)
-    6. ✅Apply styles (and specifically css modules) and typescript types at will
+    6. ✅ Apply styles (and specifically css modules) and typescript types at will
 2. Have a working understanding of how the react reconciler relates to your component structure
     1. When does an effect execute?
     2. When is a component rendered